dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/slack-bot/index.md

     which both installs and **saves** the package as a dependency in the `package.json file`, explained below.

-    🐻 Open your project in Atom `atom .` and edit your `package.json` file, give your bot a name and add yourself as author:
+    🚀 Open your project in Atom `atom .` and edit your `package.json` file, give your bot a name and add yourself as author:

     Note that some stuff is already set up for you here.
 This is a very basic template that includes support for es6.
 We'll go through everything in here in more detail later.

-    🐻Notice that there are several dependencies already set up for your project.
+    🚀Notice that there are several dependencies already set up for your project.
 Whenever you start working on a Node.js project that comes with a `package.json` file you should install them.

     ```bash
     cd slackattack  #make sure you are in the cloned project
     npm install  #installs all the dependencies in node_modules
     ```

-    🚩Note that `node_modules` is in the `.gitignore` file.
+    Note that `node_modules` is in the `.gitignore` file.
 This is because there is no reason to version control these dependencies, as they are easily reinstalled.

 1. **Express**

     [Express](http://expressjs.com/) is a web framework for Node.
     This can be useful if we need to control our app remotely, for now we'll leave this set up.

-    🐻Open `app/server.js`.
+    🚀Open `app/server.js`.
 This is the main file that launches your bot.

 1. **Run Dev Mode**

     You can now start your app in dev mode.

-    🚩In the `package.json` there is a section named `scripts`.
+    In the `package.json` there is a section named `scripts`.
 This happens to have a few handy things already defined for you.
 In particular the dev command which you can run with `npm run dev`.

     This will launch your bot in development mode!
 Node will watch for any file changes and relaunch itself as needed.